HOUSE-API-Project/sinatra-api-provider/doc/README.md

 Parameters:

 + `period` - The certain period of time.
-Specify day, week or month.
+Specify 'day', 'week' or 'month'.

 ## Sort